 The BCPS Online Research Models (ORMs) and Slam Dunks are learner-centered digital research lessons designed to guide students through a structured inquiry process.
 The research models have been developed by collaborative teams of library media specialists, teachers, and content specialists at the BCPS summer curriculum workshops since 1998.
-The structure and process for these customized lessons are informed by research-based information literacy process models including Guided Inquiry Design (Kuhlthau, Maniotes, and Caspari) and the Slam Dunk Digital Lesson (McKenzie).
+Get Ready Skill 1: Make connections and build background knowledge.
+Skill 1: Make connections and build background knowledge.

 The secret to effective use of digital resources is good lesson design.
 Teachers often find these resources overwhelming or unreliable until they have seen the power of Slam Dunk Digital Lessons (SDLs) to structure learning activities in ways that make them efficient, reliable and worthwhile.
-This article describes SDLs and explains how teachers can build their own SDLs to match local or state curriculum goals.
-Slam Dunk Digital Lessons are growing popular from New Zealand and Australia to Canada and the USA as teachers recognize their value for translating digital resources into powerful classroom allies.
-For example, teachers in Canyon ISD (Texas) have built dozens of SDLs and found them well received by students.
-The Origin of the SDL Concept 1.
-2. 3.
-4. 5.
-1.
+The NoTime Slam Dunk Digital Lesson.
+Teachers are so busy that they just don't have much time for lesson design and development.

 They need to throw together a lesson in a few minutes on a Tuesday night that they can use with their students the next day.
 They need an approach that takes very little time but delivers good results.
 To meet this need, I have been working on a kind of Slam Dunk Digital Lesson (SDL) that is quick and easy to build.
 I call this lesson type, the NoTime SDL.
 Good Content plus Tough Questions Each NoTime SDL combines solid digital content with a number of challenging questions drawn from a source such as the National Assessment of Educational Progress (NAEP).

 For examples of these NAEP items drawn from the 2002 Reading Test, go to the bottom of the page in Chapter Two of the Reading Framework for the 2005 National Assessment of Educational Progress "How Is the NAEP Reading Assessment Designed? " You will find items listed such as the following: